-Scientific papers come out with such frequency that keeping up with the literature is practically a full-time job for anyone at the cutting edge of a major field.
+Scientific papers come out so frequently that keeping up with the literature is a full-time job for anyone at the cutting edge of a significant field.

-Semantic Scholar, a free, online tool developed under the guidance of Microsoft cofounder Paul Allen, is using machine learning and other aspects of artificial intelligence (AI) to make the monumental task of parsing the scientific literature less onerous.
+Semantic Scholar, a free online tool developed under the guidance of Microsoft cofounder Paul Allen, uses machine learning and other aspects of artificial intelligence (AI) to make the monumental task of parsing the scientific literature less onerous.

-Semantic Scholar analyzes the full text of the article, looking for key phrases that it knows, from reading a hundred thousand other articles in the field, are important to track.
-It uses natural language processing so it understands when a paper is discussing its own results or those of another experiment, and from there can extract critical details like methods, materials, animal types or brain regions tested, etc. It pulls figures when it can, attempting to identify the contents so they too can be searched and sorted.
+Semantic Scholar analyzes the full text of the article, looking for key phrases that it knows are important to track from reading a hundred thousand other articles in the field.
+It uses natural language processing to understand when a paper is discussing its results or those of another experiment, and from there, it can extract critical details like methods, materials, animal types, brain regions tested, etc. It pulls figures when it can, attempting to identify the contents so they can be searched and sorted.

-But early reports suggest that Semantic Scholar isn’t yet 100 percent debugged.
-“Looking at ‘most influential publications’ sometimes gives strange results,” Sam Gershman, a Harvard University computational neuroscientist told
+The main benefit of Semantic Scholar, which its creators say will soon be expanded to include the full biomedical literature, is that the AI-driven engine can understand the content and context of scientific papers, searching figures within an article, for example, rather than just listing its abstract and raw bibliographic data.However, early reports suggest that Semantic Scholar isn’t yet 100 percent debugged.
+“Looking at ‘most influential publications’ sometimes gives strange results,” Sam Gershman, a Harvard University computational neuroscientist, told

 ScienceInsider